ac1ja/gc-1000-gps/docs/development/contributing.rst

 .. note::

-  This tutorial uses the git cli interface because it is standard on all operating systems, but these instructions are perfectly relevant if you are using for example a GUI like `Github Desktop`_ for example.
+  This tutorial uses the git cli interface because it is standard on all operating systems, but these instructions are perfectly relevant if you are using for example a GUI like `Github Desktop`_.

 Cloning and building locally
 ----------------------------